 The brave souls who before sitting at any table to consume, seek out the company of others.
 Elbow to elbow, they join at table's edge in a curated celebration of history, geography, gastronomy, and nourishment.
 Feasters desire conviviality and knowledge of true sustenance — of their food and equally of its roots.
 Feasters feast with purpose and intimacy, drunken on stories of the edible divine.
 When finally they eat, they do so with history firmly on their side.

-As an outgrowth of her interests in collaborating with chefs, florists, and historians, and her love of entertaining curious friends with surprising facts and anecdotes about food, Liz founded the Curated Feast in Summer 2015.
+As an outgrowth of her interests in collaborating with chefs, florists, and historians, and her love of entertaining curious friends with surprising facts and anecdotes about food, Liz Birnbaum founded the Curated Feast in Summer 2015.

 Vilashini Cooppan taught comparative literature at Yale University before moving to the University of California at Santa Cruz, where she is now Associate Professor of Critical Race and Ethnic Studies.
-Her work focused on postcolonial and world literatures, globalization theory, comparative and world literature, literatures of slavery and diaspora, globalization studies, and cultural theory of race and ethnicity.
+Her work focuses on postcolonial and world literatures, globalization theory, comparative and world literature, literatures of slavery and diaspora, globalization studies, and cultural theory of race and ethnicity.

 Vilashini brings an academic creative spark and boundless enthusiasm for the work of the Curated Feast.